 When someone seeks to enter the field of astronomy they often become interested in astrophotography.
 Why?
 Well, it’s simple.
 The gorgeous photos of space we see online, often from super telescopes from NASA or professional observatories.
 But amateurs at home can also take amazing photos of space too, and that what’s I love about this pastime.

 However, the first question that I often hear is what is the best telescope for astrophotography?
 As we will see, this is not an easy question to answer and can be quite complex to discuss.
 However, if you are asking this question and looking for an answer, I will help you to come to a conclusion that will be helpful in making a choice that is right for you.
 Briefly, though, here is a good answer:

-Let’s look into this question, not only by looking at the facts which you can find elsewhere, but I’ll try to give you my perspective as an astrophotographer who is familiar with the many choices and problems you may face when choosing and using your telescope and other astrophotgraphy equipment.
-Hopefully this will be much more use to you practically than just reading about telescopes in general.
+Let’s look into this question, not only by looking at the facts which you can find elsewhere, but I’ll try to give you my perspective as an astrophotographer who is familiar with the many choices and problems you may face when choosing and using your telescope and other astrophotography equipment.
+Hopefully, this will be much more useful to you practically than just reading about telescopes in general.

 What are the Different Types of Telescopes?

 There are many different types of telescopes available on the market today but not all of them will suit your needs when it comes to astrophotography.
 There’s an important distinction between a telescope that you would use for hunting or birdwatching and one that would be used for astrophotography.

 The telescope is a powerful instrument that allows us to see the universe in great detail.
 However, the type of telescope that is best for you depends on what you want to photograph.
 Ask yourself, do you want to photograph planets and the Moon or far away deep sky objects such as galaxies and nebulae?